askokate/cell-counts-dashboard/docs/01-SYSTEM-DESIGN.md

 A normalized relational schema models projects, subjects, treatments, samples, and cell populations.
 The database is materialized once and treated as read-only during analysis.

-SQLite is used for simplicity, with a clean migration path to Postgres or DuckDB.

 ---

 ## Analytics Layer